-Journalism (Grades 8th-12th) Elaine McWhirter - During this yearlong course (24 weeks), students will learn how to write articles for a newspaper.
+Journalism (Grades 8th-12th) Elaine McWhirter - During this yearlong course (28 weeks), students will learn how to write articles for a newspaper and a podcast.
 The Journalism course emphasizes the importance of differentiating fact from opinion and truth from propaganda.
 Additionally, law, ethics, media bias, and the history of journalism will complement the following major units of study: writing, interviewing, newspaper layout and design.
 This class involves the production of two school newspapers, one for the fall and one in the spring.
 As the year progresses, learning activities will include student surveys, group projects, writing multiple news stories for local and world events, and conducting interviews.
 The skills that this course emphasizes, such as critical thinking, writing, organization and communication, will contribute to every student being more well-rounded in all academic subjects.
 Textbook - The Radical Write by Bobby Hawthorne which may be purchased at radicalwrite.com.
-This course counts as 1 credit on the high school transcript and may be taken multiple years.
+This course counts as 1 credit on the high school transcript and may be taken multiple years counting as Journalism 1-4.
+Time: Wednesday; 2:45-4:15 pm Dates: 8/30-12/6/23 and 1/10-4/17/24 Cost: \$750; after 7/4 \$775 Logic